AI, Creativity, and the

 - Prompt design and ethical AI use will become valuable specializations in marketing teams.

-That aligns with what we see in marketing today — tools like Gemini, ChatGPT, or Adobe Firefly amplify creative output, but they still rely on a marketer’s strategy, taste, and empathy.
+The report notes that the most transformative impact of AI will depend on how companies use it: augmenting human intelligence rather than replacing it.
+That aligns with what we see in marketing today — tools like Gemini or ChatGPT amplify creative output, but they still rely on a marketer’s strategy, taste, and empathy.

 The WEF predicts that 39% of skills will change in the near future, and half of all workers will require some form of reskilling or upskilling.